Jonathan Shipley: Early life and career

-He was the son of a London stationer; his mother's family were owners of Twyford House, a large manor in Winchester, England.
+He was the son of a London stationer; and Martha (née Davies), his mother's family were owners of Twyford House, a large manor in Winchester, England.
 His brother, the portrait painter William Shipley (1714–1803), later originated the Society of Arts.
 Jonathan grew up at Walbrook in the City of London and was educated at Reading School in Berkshire.

 He received his college training at St John's College, Oxford, from where he received a BA degree in 1735, an MA degree in 1738, and a DD degree in 1748.
-He was ordained about 1738, and acted as tutor in the household of the 3rd Earl of Peterborough.
+He was ordained about 1738, and acted as tutor in the household of the Earl of Peterborough.
 In 1743, he became rector of Silchester and Sherborne St John in Hampshire, and prebendary of Winchester.
 He was appointed to a canonry of Christ Church, Oxford, in 1748, and in 1760 to the deanery of Winchester and the living of Chilbolton, also in Hampshire, which he held in addition to his earlier preferments.